-^{}It is worthwhile reading the increasing number of reports and guidance documentation being produced by global reimbursement bodies regarding expert opinion on clinical trial duration and structure.
+\It is worthwhile reading the increasing number of reports and guidance documentation being produced by global reimbursencements bodies regarding expert opinion on clinical trial duration and structure.
 The increasing trend of expert critique corresponds to the absence of long-term modelling of the impact of the solution vs the standard of care within a non-biased clinical design, that prevents accurate effectiveness analysis being performed.

-Solutions developed for infectious diseases
+Solutions developed for Cardio- and Cerebrovascular diseases